 Implicit data is easy to collect.
 It is any data focused on how the user interacts with the products/content available.
-The main problem with this type of data is how to convert user behavior into user preferences.
+The main problem with this type of data is how to convert user behaviour into user preferences.
 But there are efficient ways to do it.
-Examples of implicit data are: the number of times a song is played on Spotify, the number of clicks on product links, or purchase history on Amazon.
+Examples of implicit data are the number of times a song is played on Spotify, the number of clicks on product links, or purchase history on Amazon.

-The last type of data is product description.
-Because this type of data is often unstructured (e.g. has a form of a free text), we need to implement some additional pre-processing to extract the relevant information and put it in a structured form.
-Examples of product descriptions are a list of cast of a movie on Netflix, a songwriter on Spotify, or the product description on Amazon.
+The last type of data is the product description.
+Because this type of data is often unstructured (e.g. has a form of free text), we need to implement some additional pre-processing to extract the relevant information and put it in a structured form.
+Examples of product descriptions are a list of a cast of a movie on Netflix, a songwriter on Spotify, or the product description on Amazon.

 What types of Recommendation Systems are there?